Day: October 30, 2025

 FORM.3 Architects Wins Holcim Foundation Awards 2025

-FORM.3 Architects and their team have been honoured with a regional award in the Asia Pacific category at the Holcim Foundation Awards 2025.
-The firm received the prestigious recognition for their project, “Conservation of Old Dhaka Central Jail History, Historical Buildings & Development of Surroundings Area.”
-The project reimagines a historic jail site in Old Dhaka as a vibrant public realm, merging adaptive reuse, passive design, and local craftsmanship to create a culturally rooted and economically viable model for sustainable urban renewal.
-The Old Dhaka jail was built on 36.76 acres of land in the eighteenth century.
-According to the website of the prison authority, a “criminal ward” was established in Dhaka in 1788.
-Later, the prison was constructed on Nazimuddin Road, becoming one of the largest jails in the country.
-The main goal of the project, for which FORM.3 Architects and their team received recognition, was to create a cultural centre that provides much-needed open space for community gatherings within the dense urban fabric of Old Dhaka.
-Design plans include preserving existing historic buildings and structures while integrating them with new developments.
-The project also aims to address key urban challenges such as traffic congestion and limited accessibility.
-Proposed interventions include widening peripheral roads, developing underground pedestrian passages, and introducing specific vehicular zones to streamline movement around the Chawkbazar area.
-The Holcim Foundation Awards are the world’s most significant competition celebrating sustainable design and construction—spotlighting projects that are reshaping the built environment and driving transformation across the construction sector.
-Founded in 2003, the Holcim Foundation has led the global movement for sustainable design and construction, guiding the building industry with visionary initiatives.
+FORM.3 Architects and team have been honored with a Regional Award in the Asia Pacific category at the Holcim Foundation Awards 2025.
+The firm has won the prestigious award for their project: ‘Conservation of Old Dhaka Central Jail History, Historical Buildings & Development of Surroundings Area’.
+The project reimagines a historic jail site in Old Dhaka as a vibrant public realm, merging adaptive reuse, passive design, and local craft to create a culturally rooted and economically viable model for sustainable urban renewal.
+From the team of Form.3 Architects, the historical site served as a fort from 𝐩𝐫𝐞-𝐌𝐮𝐠𝐡𝐚𝐥 𝐞𝐫𝐚 before it turned into a jail in 𝟏𝟕𝟖𝟖 (and Lunatic asylum later) by the Britishers, and continued to serve as jail till 2016 after 𝟐𝟐𝟖 𝐲𝐞𝐚𝐫𝐬.
+Every brick in the compound whispers the tale of Dhaka’s origin — echoing the rise and fall of a region etched in time.
+The new developments around the historical conservation area are intended to create 𝐩𝐮𝐛𝐥𝐢𝐜 𝐨𝐩𝐞𝐧 𝐬𝐩𝐚𝐜𝐞𝐬 𝐰𝐢𝐭𝐡 𝐜𝐢𝐯𝐢𝐜 𝐚𝐦𝐞𝐧𝐢𝐭𝐢𝐞𝐬 such as car parking, wider roads with footpaths, proposed new roads, parks, children’s parks, conserved waterbodies, experiential waterfront walkways, mosques, playgrounds, food courts and restaurants, traditional shops, a gymnasium, a swimming pool, a cineplex, and multipurpose spaces — all within one of the most densely populated neighborhoods in the world.
+The Holcim Foundation Awards are the world’s most significant competition celebrating sustainable design and construction — spotlighting projects that are reshaping the built environment and driving transformation across the construction sector.
+Founded in 2003, the Holcim Foundation has led the global movement for sustainable design and construction, guiding the global building industry with its visionary initiatives.
 “This year’s 20 winners use the right materials in the right places, bring communities into the process from day one, and design with nature as an ally.
-The projects are inspiring because the solutions they offer are replicable and implementable—they set a credible path forward for the industry,” says Laura Viscovich, Executive Director of the Holcim Foundation.
-The Holcim Foundation for Sustainable Construction has announced 20 winning projects for the 2025 Holcim Foundation Awards, spanning Asia Pacific, Europe, Latin America, the Middle East and Africa, and North America, with a total prize pool of USD 1 million.
-An event will be held in Venice on November 20, 2025, to showcase all the winners, accompanied by a global live stream for audiences worldwide.
-Photo Courtesy: FORM.3 Architects Written by CBM desk
+The projects are inspiring because the solutions they offer are replicable and implementable – they set a credible path forward for industry,” says Laura Viscovich, Executive Director, Holcim Foundation.
+The Holcim Foundation for Sustainable Construction has announced twenty winning projects for the 2025 Holcim Foundation Awards, spanning Asia Pacific, Europe, Latin America, the Middle East and Africa, and North America with a prize pool of USD 1 million.
+An event will be held in Venice on November 20, 2025, to showcase all the winners, with a global live stream for the worldwide audience.
+Photo Credit City Syntax

 Read More